Single-photon-driven high-order sideband transitions in an ultrastrongly coupled circuit quantum electrodynamics system: Introduction

 Superconducting quantum circuits exhibit macroscopic quantum coherence (see, e.g., \cite{nakamura_coherent_1999,vion_manipulating_2002,yu_coherent_2002,martinis_rabi_2002,chiorescu_coherent_2004,wallraff_strong_2004,yan_flux_2015}) and can be designed to have exotic properties that cannot be realized or even do not occur in natural atomic systems~\cite{you_atomic_2011}.
 For instance, the unique geometry of superconducting quantum circuits enables the realization of ultrastrong coupling in qubit-resonator systems with the coupling strength $g$ reaching a considerable fraction of the resonator frequency $\omega_r$: $g/\omega_r \gtrsim 0.1$~\cite{casanova_deep_2010,devoret_circuitqed_2007}.
-In this ultrastrong coupling regime, the counter-rotating parts of the qubit-resonator interaction cannot be neglected~\cite{braak_integrability_2011}.
-Instead, these parts play a crucial role in the energy spectrum and system dynamics, leading to a plethora of quantum optics phenomena~\cite{zueco_qubitoscillator_2009,ashhab_qubitoscillator_2010, nataf_vacuum_2010, ridolfo_photon_2012,sanchez-burillo_scattering_2014,garziano_multiphoton_2015}.
-In addition to demonstrating the ultrastrong qubit-resonator coupling~\cite{niemczyk_circuit_2010, forn-diaz_observation_2010}, a first-order blue-sideband transition, which is directly connected to the counter-rotating interaction, was also observed in a flux qubit~\cite{forn-diaz_broken_2015}.

-Although ultrastrong coupling was experimentally achieved, higher-order effects are still difficult to resolve due to the power-law decrease of their magnitudes.
-In the present experiment, with a suitably designed qubit-resonator circuit, we demonstrate higher-order sideband transitions in a transmission spectroscopic measurement that involves multiple resonator modes.
-In our experiment, the qubit-resonator coupling strength reaches almost $10\%$ of the fundamental frequency of the resonator, which is in the ultrastrong coupling regime.
-At the level of a few photons in the on-chip cavity, we are able to resolve up to the third-order red-sideband transitions and the first-order blue-sideband transition by measuring the transmission at the resonance frequencies of the resonator modes.
-In contrast to the previous observation of power-enhanced high-order sidebands, which is due to the intrinsic weak nonlinear couplings between the qubit and the resonator~\cite{shimazu_observation_2014}, the sideband transitions in our experiment are directly connected to the ultrastrong Rabi coupling. {\bf Qubit-resonator circuit}
+With current technological advances, ultrastrong coupling has indeed been demonstrated in recent experiments with superconduting flux qubits inductively coupled to superconducting resonators~\cite{niemczyk_circuit_2010, forn-diaz_observation_2010,ultrastrong_2016}.
+In this ultrastrong-coupling regime, the well-known Jaynes-Cummings model breaks down because the rotating-wave approximation is no longer applicable, and the quantum Rabi model is thus required to describe the energy spectrum and the system dynamics~\cite{rabi_space_1937,braak_integrability_2011}.
+Also, the ultrastrong-coupling regime can lead to fast quantum computation schemes~\cite{nataf_protected_2011,romero_ultrafast_2012} and a plethora of interesting quantum optics phenomena~\cite{zueco_qubitoscillator_2009,ashhab_qubitoscillator_2010,nataf_vacuum_2010,ridolfo_photon_2012, sanchez-burillo_scattering_2014,garziano_multiphoton_2015,Nori-2016,Nori-2017}.